sshaiv/micro_project/README.md

 It is a simple Student enrollment form which takes the below things as input from the user and saves the data into the jdpd INPUT FIELDS

-Roll No
+ 1.Roll No
-Name
+2.Name
-Class
+ 3.Class
-Birthdate
+ 4.Birthdate
-Adress
+ 5.Adress
-Enrollment date
+ 6.Enrollment date

 Table of Contents:

 1.Benefits of using JSONPowerDB